Large-scale Maps of the Cosmic Infrared Background from Planck: Building new CIB maps

 \subsection{Disentangling via the \ion{H}{i} column density}

-A commonly-used approach to remove the foreground FIR intensity is to model its value based on the \ion{H}{i} column density \citep[e.g.][]{planck2011_xviii, planck2014_xxx}.
-In this case we model the observed FIR intensity the following way:
+A commonly used approach to remove the foreground FIR intensity is to model its value based on the \ion{H}{i} column density \citep[e.g.][]{planck2011_xviii, planck2014_xxx}.
+In this case we model the observed FIR intensity in the following way:

-Here, $I_{\nu}$ is the observed FIR intensity at frequency $\nu$, $\alpha^i_{\nu}$ is the dust emissivity per hydrogen nucleon, $N^i_{\ion{H}{i}}$ is the \ion{H}{i} column density, and $\beta_{\nu}$ is the zero point.
+Here, $I_{\nu}$ is the observed FIR intensity at frequency $\nu$, $\alpha^i_{\nu}$ is the dust emissivity per hydrogen nucleon, $N^i_{\ion{H}{i}}$ is the \ion{H}{i} column density, and $\beta_{\nu}$ is the zero-point.
 The subscript $\nu$ indicates that this equation is solved at each FIR frequency individually and the arguments $(\alpha, \delta)$ indicate the position on the sky.
 The index $i$ indicates that the spectroscopic \ion{H}{i} data can be binned into several column density maps with different velocity ranges.
 This approach is motivated by the fact that the dust emissivity $\alpha^i_{\nu}$ is different for multiple components because of a different composition or illumination by the interstellar radiation field (ISRF).
 By accounting for this difference, the FIR intensity can be modeled more accurately.
+The offset $\beta_{\nu}$ is required to better capture the spatially varying zero-point of dust and gas.
+In particular, the warm ionized medium \citep[e.g.][]{lagache1999} contributes to large-scale fluctuations of this zero-point.

 Most commonly, we distinguish between low-velocity, intermediate-velocity, and high-velocity clouds \citep[LVCs, IVCs, and HVCs; see the review by][and references therein]{putman2012}.
 Usually, the shape of the \ion{H}{i} spectrum is used to define these velocity ranges.
-An illustration of this procedure can be found in Fig.\,1 of \citet{planck2011_xxiv}.
+An illustration of this procedure can be found in Figure 1 of \citet{planck2011_xxiv}.
 In practice, the separation of the \ion{H}{i} data cube into multiple column density maps is done manually and can be subjective.
 Due to these limits, it is difficult to apply this method over areas of thousands of square degrees.